 Las Vegas Valley

-Consider looking at homes for sale with a pool in the Las Vegas Valley.
-Having a swimming pool in your home’s backyard is nice.
-Pools are used for exercise, entertainment, relaxing and they’re a lot of fun!
+Consider looking at homes for sale with a pool in Las Vegas.
+Having a swimming pool in your backyard is nice.
+Pools are used for exercise, entertainment, relaxing, and they’re a lot of fun!
 About 30% of Las Vegas homes for sale have a pool and 66% of homes over $500,000 have one.

 North Las Vegas is known for being the most affordable city in the valley.
-There are fewer homes with pools for sale in NLV than in either Las Vegas or Henderson.
+There are fewer homes for sale with a pool in North Las Vegas than in Las Vegas or Henderson.
 Since lots are bigger in NLV, that means pool homes for sale usually have more room for backyard fun.

 When Buying A Home With A Pool, Always Get An Inspection

-Homes for sale with a pool in Las Vegas can be a tricky investment.
-We are a Top-Producing Real Estate Team that protects you and your investment in every way we know.
 While you look at how fun a pool can be, we are looking for cracks in the pool deck, rust on the sidewalls, and bubbles in the plaster.
-Even if a pool hasn’t been cared for, repairing the stucco and/or replacing the equipment tends to be reasonable compared to building a new pool.
+Even if a pool hasn’t been cared for, repairing the stucco and/or replacing the equipment tends to be reasonable compared to the cost of building a new pool.